maxwellito/vivus/readme.md

 ### `scenario-sync`

 It's not the sexiest code ever, but quite flexible.
 The behaviour is quite different, let's see.
 By using this animation type, the default behaviour is the same as `oneByOne`.
 But here, you can define some properties on a specific path item.
-Like the duration, the delay to start (from the end of the previous path) and if it should be played asyncronously.
+Like the duration, the delay to start (from the end of the previous path) and if it should be played asynchronously.

 - `data-delay` (integer)
 time between the end of the animation of the previous path and the start of the current path, in frames